 Create an entirely new font, from scratch, and submit it to Google Fonts in under 24 hours.

-I had a couple of letters already sketched out in my notebook.
+I had a couple of letters already sketched out in an old notebook.
 I wanted to create a tall, sans-serif, display font that could be used in posters, or large scale artwork.
 In my early days at Men’s Health, I would have to use fonts like ‘Tungsten’ or ‘Heron’, which were terrible for chunks of body copy, but amazing when used in headlines, or for promotional material (which was my main job there).
 This was the style I set out to create.

 I went straight to Adobe Illustrator with the two or three letter styles I had sketched out.
 I set up five grid lines on my artboard, one each for the descender line, baseline, x-height, cap height and ascender line.
 I then decided on a width for the capital letters, and from there, the thickness of the stem (e.g. the width of the letter I).

-X-height = 2x height of ascender/descender.
+- X-height = 2 × height of ascender/descender.

-Stem width = 1/4 capital letter width
+- Stem width = 1/4 capital letter width

-Lowercase width = 3/4 capital letter width
+- Lowercase width = 3/4 capital letter width

 From here I created the letters O and B first.
 I made a decision that any letters that would usually have curves, would have a rounded corner instead.
 Most letters would be a tall block shape, but with letters like O, B and D, the edges with curves would have rounded corners.
 The outside corner would have a 12mm radius, and the inside had 6mm.
 With these rules agreed, plus a height for my crossbar (across the letter H) I started churning out my capital letters.